enola-dev/enola/docs/dev/ide.md

 Web-based IDEs are great to easily work from any computer.

-We recommend you use GitHub Codespaces to contribute to this project by clicking on the button above.
+We recommend you use GitHub Codespaces to contribute to this project by [clicking here](https://codespaces.new/enola-dev/enola?quickstart=1).

 This project is configured to automatically configure your Codespace with all required tools.
 If anything doesn't just work "out of the box", please [create an issue](https://github.com/enola-dev/enola/issues).
+The only "it's not 100% fully automated" currently known open issues to be aware of are:

-While the 32 GB disk space of the Codespace default _Machine Type_ is sufficient, its _2-core • 8 GB RAM_ is too limited for sufficiently efficient building, and at very least the _4-core • 16GB RAM_ (or bigger) is highly recommended.
+1. You must _"Switch to Pre-Release Version"_ for the _Bazel extension for Java_ extension

 If you are missing your fancy custom Shell configuration that you have built over the last 100 years, you should [set up your dotfiles for Codespaces](https://docs.github.com/en/codespaces/setting-your-user-preferences/personalizing-github-codespaces-for-your-account#dotfiles)